tino/pyFirmata/README.md

 ![alt tag](screenshot.png)

-PyFirmata2 turns your Arduino into a data acquisition card controlled by Python.
+PyFirmata2 turns your Arduino into an analogue to digital data acquistion card controlled by Python.

 Up to 1kHz precise sampling at the analogue ports for digital filtering.

 Just upload the default firmata sketch into your Arduino and you are all set.

+## Inputs
+ - All analogue inputs of the arduino measuring volt
+ - All digital inputs reacting to digital transitions

+## Outputs
+ - Digital out
+ - PWM
+ - Sero control

 No loops and "sleep" commands: pyFirmata2 is an updated version of pyFirmata which *replaces loops with callbacks*.
 Instead of unreliable